YinHK-gameDev/unity-learn/art & graphics/shaders/shader graph/README.md

 ## Shader graph

+Modern video game development platforms such as Unity, Unreal Engine and Godot increasingly include **node-based editors** that can create shaders **without the need for actual code**.

-Shader Graph enables you to **build shaders visually**.
+**Shader Graph** enables you to **build shaders visually**.
 Instead of writing code, you create and **connect nodes in a graph framework**. **Shader Graph gives instant feedback that reflects your changes**, and it’s simple enough for users who are new to shader creation.